This time it’s Roky’s.

 The fries weren’t crispy and both the fries and the chicken were a bit too salty for my palate.
 Roky’s offered two salsas – an aji amarillo (yellow pepper sauce) that was considerably spicier than Maryland style yellow sauces but milder than the aji at Norky’s and a salsa roja (red sauce) that blasted my mouth with more heat than the amarillo and either of the sauces at Norky’s by several measures of Scoville scale magnitude.
 On the ride to the airport Alejandro told me that chimichurri is available at Roky’s but only on request.
 He also told me that Roky’s is a national chain and is the largest home grown restaurant in Perú.
 (Roky’s might be a national chain but for me the clear choice is Norky’s for its tasty chimichurri, somewhat crispier fries, and less salty chicken.)

-Intriguing olives and the mustard cure
+Intriguing olives and the mustard cure.

 I always hope that every trip I take, no matter how well planned, will include moments of discovery and serendipity.
 I believe if I stay open to the possibilities, I’m bound to find surprises everywhere.
 The Parque El Olivar in Lima’s San Isidro section is that sort of place.
 It’s unexpected mainly because of its location even if my visit wasn’t serendipitous.
-I’d read about it on Atlas Obscura in the months leading up to the trip and since time wasn’t pressing, I knew I’d make the 2.5 kilometer walk from Roky’s.
+I’d read about it on Atlas Obscura in the months leading up to the trip and since time wasn’t pressing, I knew I’d make the 2-and-a-half kilometer walk from Roky’s.

 (What wasn’t in my plans were the cramps in my right calf that nearly ground my walk to a halt about halfway to the park.
 Fortunately, I’d anticipated the possibility and had stashed several packets of mustard in one of the endlessly useful pockets of my travel vest.
 Yes, mustard.
 I’ve read claims that taking a teaspoon of mustard before bed prevents nighttime leg cramps.
 I’ve never used it prophylactically but at home I sleep with a squeeze bottle within reach because I have found it an effective cure.
 When I travel, I carry small packets in my vest and place one or two beside me wherever I sleep.
 Once again, this unconventional remedy worked like a charm and I was soon striding along with minimal and continually dissipating discomfort.)